 You may have a daily pattern of prayer and Bible reading already, but whether you do or not, here are some resources, links and suggestions that we hope will help.
+A Morning and Night Prayer booklet is available to download below.

-Morning, Evening and Night Prayer – The daily ‘offices’ have been prayed for centuries and offer something liturgical that become familiar over time.
+The daily ‘offices’ have been prayed for centuries and offer something liturgical that become familiar over time.
 Saying Morning Prayer or Evening Prayer will take around 15 minutes and Night prayer is quite a bit shorter.
-There are tradition language versions available if that’s your preference.
+There are traditional language versions available if that’s your preference.
 You can find these services - complete with the correct daily psalms and readings already inserted on the Church of England website or in a wonderful app for your smartphone or tablet (search Daily Prayer in Apple App Store or the Google Play Store.)